GU-DPM/PoC/README.md

 **Functions:**\
 **(1).DPM_drugmis**\
 This function is the main function used to run the analysis.
 It consists of five steps that generate all the figures and tables in the study.\
-*First step is to generate the misspecified drug 2 sensitivies.\
+-First step is to generate the misspecified drug 2 sensitivies.\